Vitamoon/HANC/README.md

 on several machines.
 Many companies have policies that prohibit running unauthorized software.
 Violating that policy could result in termination and/or prosecution.
 Lucky for you, uninstallation is simple.
 Just delete the \HANC file directory!
-To uninstall F@H and FurMark run their uninstallers.
+To uninstall Folding@home and/or FurMark run their uninstallers.

 If you encounter any bugs, I'd greatly appreciate you reporting them!

+NOTES
+---
+The scripts are currently set to run for 600 minutes (10 hours).
+It's designed to run overnight.
+Contact me if you need it set for a different time interval.
+If you run into any problems, hit the Terminate button then spam F4 to force quit the scripts.

 DISCLAIMER